French Women Don’t Get Fat! Is There Scientific Proof?

 The reason why wine is good for weight loss or weight control is because it contains an antioxidant compound found in the grape skins called resveratrol.
 It’s not only great as an aid in weight loss but also overall good health.
 Cheers and you are welcome!

-10. Hydrate: The French hydrate with water and hydrate often.
+10. Hydrate with water: The French hydrate with water and hydrate often.
 I already mentioned that the kids don’t get milk at school.
-Yes they can get juice on occasion but the kids always get water.
-Even at the store, I see very little choices for sodas.
-Lots of juice and lots of different types of water.
-You’ll have to look hard and long to find a six pack of coke in France.
-Maybe the bigger stores have canned soda pop but not at the ones I frequent in France.
+Yes do get juice on occasion but the kids always get water.

 If you were thinking about dieting to lose those last 10 pounds then give the French way of eating a try.
 The best thing about the French way of eating is it is painless and it’s yet another reason why you would love to live in France.
 At least, I keep telling myself that.